MIDS-scaling-up/v2/week02/hw/README.md

  - Navigate to Devices -> Manage -> SSH Keys
  - Use the "Add" link to add your public ssh key to the portal

+## Enable VLAN spanning
+ - Navigate to Network -> IP Management -> VLANs
+ - Click on the "Span" tab
+ - Turn `VLAN Spanning` On

 ## Create a VSI using the gui (make sure ssh key is used)
  - Navigate to https://cloud.ibm.com/classic/devices